-The Stone writes several files to the /opt/gemstone/locks or equivalent directory (as discussed on page 38).
-These log files are usually regenerated if deleted, but we recommend not removing them manually.Use gslist -c to clear out unnecessary lock files.
+The Stone writes several files to the /opt/gemstone/locks or equivalent directory (as discussed on page 39).
+These lock files are usually regenerated if deleted, but we recommend not removing them manually.
+Use gslist -c to clear out unnecessary lock files.